ItsXomyak/wheres-my-pizza/TASK.md

 # wheres-my-pizza

-## Learning Objectives

-- Message Queue Systems
-- RabbitMQ Integration
-- Concurrent Programming
-- Microservices Architecture

-## Abstract

-In this project, you will build a distributed restaurant order management system.
-Using Go, you will create several microservices that communicate asynchronously via a RabbitMQ message broker, with order data persisted in a PostgreSQL database.
-This system will simulate a real-world restaurant workflow, from an order being placed via an API, to it being cooked by a kitchen worker, and finally its status being tracked.
-This project teaches a fundamental lesson in modern software engineering: think about the architecture first.
-Before writing a single line of code, you must design how services will interact, how data will flow, and how the system can scale.

 ## Context

-> Good architecture makes the system easy to understand, easy to develop, easy to maintain, and easy to deploy.
-The ultimate goal is to minimize the lifetime cost of the system and to maximize programmer productivity.
->
-> — Robert C. Martin (Uncle Bob)

 Have you ever ordered a pizza through a delivery app and watched its status change from "Order Placed" to "In the Kitchen" and finally "Out for Delivery"?
 What seems like a simple status tracker is actually a complex dance between multiple independent systems.
 The web app where you place your order isn't directly connected to the tablet in the kitchen.